 The Three Branches of Government

-Based on our popular museum tour of the same name, students explore Connecticut’s executive, legislative, and judicial branches of government and discover who makes the rules in Connecticut.
-To better understand the role of each branch, students elect a governor from among their classmates, debate a bill, and hold a mock trial (some student reading required). .
+Based on our popular museum tour of the same name, students explore Connecticut’s executive, legislative, and judicial branches of government to discover who makes the rules in Connecticut.
+To better understand the role of each branch, students elect a governor from among their classmates, debate a bill, and hold a mock trial (student reading required).
 Through movement, improvisation, role-playing, and active participation, students learn the purpose of rules and laws, explore the separation of powers, and discover the rights and responsibilities of individuals.